apernet/apermon/readme.md

     - `PEAK_OUT_PPS=1919810`: peak outbound pps from the host/network.
     - `PEAK_IN_BPS=171771000`: peak inbound bps to the host/network.
     - `PEAK_OUT_BPS=2879715000`: peak outbound bps from the host/network.
+- To pass custom environment variables, use `env`.

 **`triggers`** - defines triggers. i.e., when to do what.
 Syntax: